I run most of my cases on a “no win no fee” basis.

 - The opposing insurers will pay your compensation

-- The opposing insurers will pay most of the legal costs
+- The opposing insurers will pay some of the legal costs

-- So to give an example, if your compensation is £1,000, then you are guaranteed to receive at least £750.
+- So to give an example, if your compensation is £1,000, then you receive at least £750

 Reasons for the success fee